appwrite/templates/node/send-email-with-keplars/README.md

-# 📧 Send Email with Keplars
+# Send Email with Keplars

-Send transactional emails from your Appwrite Function using the [Keplars](https://keplars.com) priority-queue API — instant, high, async, or bulk delivery.
+Send transactional emails from your Appwrite Function using the [Keplars](https://keplars.com) priority-queue API with instant, high, async, or bulk delivery.

-## 🧰 Usage
+## Usage

-### GET /

-Returns a 405 Method Not Allowed.

 ### POST /